mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 1. Extract performance tests build configuration into a script in the repository (Nixon)
 1. Decouple scientific interface interdependencies.
 The recent restructure revealed some hidden dependencies (Gigg)
 1. Move to El Capitan and drop support Yosemitte (Hahn)
+14. Move to gcc >= 5.3 (or gcc 6)
+    1. [devtoolset-4](https://www.softwarecollections.org/en/scls/rhscl/devtoolset-4/) on RHEL 7 wanted for pybind11

 Pool
 ----